Update: ‘A Lexus CT successor?’ and ‘Release Date’ sections updated and ‘TopElectricSUV says’ section added.

 A Lexus CT successor?

-The sub-UX Lexus hybrid SUV could be the indirect replacement for the Lexus CT hatchback that Autocar reported in May 2019.
-Pascal Ruch, Head of Lexus’ European division, reportedly confirmed a model below the Lexus UX during that year’s Geneva Motor Show.
-Lexus UK boss Ewan Shepherd, Autocar said, had also hinted that year to the British publication of the new entry-level car.
+The Lexus BX hybrid SUV could be the indirect replacement for the Lexus CT hatchback that Autocar reported in May 2019.
+Pascal Ruch, Head of Lexus’ European division at that time, reportedly confirmed a model below the Lexus UX during the Geneva Motor Show.
+Former Lexus UK boss Ewan Shepherd, Autocar said, had also hinted that year to the British publication of the new entry-level car.

 The last time that Lexus brought up the topic of a compact city vehicle was at the Geneva Motor Show in 2015, presenting the Lexus LF-SA concept.
-At that time, it came out that Lexus was not looking to send the car into production and that the LF-SA was a design study meant to explore future urban driving.
+At that time, it came out that Lexus was not looking to send the car into production and was a design study meant to explore future urban driving.

 Lexus electrification strategy

-Entry-level Lexus hybrid SUV FAQs
+Lexus BX FAQs